-The Shelley & Donald Rubin Foundation presented a staged reading of Rehan Ansari’s play Unburdened, which is featured in Enacting Stillness as an installation of performance ephemera at The 8th Floor.
-The play is set during the period of President Obama’s first inauguration.
+The Shelley & Donald Rubin Foundation presented a staged reading of Rehan Ansari's play Unburdened, which was featured in Enacting Stillness as an installation of performance ephemera at The 8th Floor.
+The play is set during the period of President Obama's first inauguration.
 A journalist from Toronto travels to Karachi, where he becomes consumed with our collective inability to truly comprehend what it is to live inside a war.
-He glimpses the enemy’s point of view: we see an argument for militancy that has a global audience.
-The audience observes the protagonist’s struggles through his partner’s eyes as he feverishly communicates with her over the phone and Skype.
+He glimpses the enemy's point of view: we see an argument for militancy that has a global audience.
+The audience observes the protagonist's struggles through his partner's eyes as he feverishly communicates with her over the phone and Skype.
 In Karachi, he stays with his elderly aunt and uncle who have lived with a terrible secret over the course of their 60-year relationship that began amidst the Partition of India.

 To read a copy of Unburdened, please click here.

 Rehan Ansari is a Brooklyn-based writer.
 Born in Karachi and a graduate of Vassar College, Ansari was working as a journalist in New York during 9/11 and in Mumbai during the attacks of 2008.
 He traveled to Pakistan in the aftermath of both events and Unburdened is based on his experiences.
 His work has appeared in The Brooklyn Rail, The Globe & Mail, and as a weekly columnist for Mid-day Mumbai.
 He was Editor of The Independent Press Association-New York and Foreign Editor of the Daily News & Analysis in Mumbai.
 Ansari's play Damme This is the Oriental Scene for You! (adapted from the writings of G.V.
 Desani) was staged at Theatre Passe Muraille in Toronto.
 He is currently working on a novel.